flutter/website/src/development/platform-integration/ios/app-extensions.md

 Flutter apps interact with app extensions using the same techniques as UIKit or SwiftUI apps.
 The containing app and the app extension don't communicate directly.
+The containing app may also not be running while the extension is being used.
-These components read and write to shared resources or use higher-level APIs to communicate with each other.
+Instead, the app and the extension read and write to shared resources or use higher-level APIs to communicate with each other.

 ### Using higher-level APIs
-Some extension points have APIs to configure or update the app extension.
+Some extensions have APIs.
 For example, the [Core Spotlight][] framework indexes your app allowing users to search from Spotlight and Safari.
 The [WidgetKit][] framework can trigger an update of your home screen widget.

+Flutter plugins make it easier for your app to communicate with extensions by wrapping these APIs.
-For APIs that don't display a UI, use a plugin to make calls to and from your Flutter app.
-To find plugins that wrap app extension APIs, check out [Leveraging Apple's System APIs and Frameworks][] or search [pub.dev][].
+To find plugins that wrap extension APIs, check out [Leveraging Apple's System APIs and Frameworks][] or search [pub.dev][].